-Standard 064 Storage and Use of Hazardous Materials Compliant: Yes and use of hazardous, toxic, and caustic materials.
+Standard 064 Storage and Use of Hazardous Materials

+Correctional facilities shall have a written policy, procedure, and practice governing the storage and use of hazardous, toxic, and caustic materials.
 These policies and procedures must be in accordance with all applicable laws and regulations.
 A right-to-know manual of Safety Data Sheets must be available for review.